-While participating in class sessions, please refrain from using devices; using a physical notebook and pen/pencil to jot down notes and ideas during class is highly recommended.
+While participating in class sessions, please refrain from using devices; you are welcome to leave the classroom to take care of something important on a device.
+Using a physical notebook and pen/pencil to jot down notes and ideas during class is highly recommended.
 You are welcome to use devices (laptop, tablet, etc.) when appropriate for activities or project work time.
 Recording material from this course, including class sessions and team meetings is forbidden.
 Additionally, sharing or posting recorded material online is prohibited and any violation of this policy will be forwarded to the Office of Student Conflict Resolution.